ibm-cloud-docs/containers/storage-cos-install-addon.md

     ```
     {: screen}

-1. Create a secret that has the same name as your PVC.
+1. Recreate your secret with the bucket name included.
     ```yaml
     apiVersion: v1
     kind: Secret
     type: cos-s3-csi-driver
     metadata:
-        name: test-s3 # Name your secret the same name your PVC
+        name: cos-secret-1 # Name your secret.
-        namespace: default # Specify the namespace where you want to create the secret.
-In this example, the previous PVC and secret were in the default namespace.
+        namespace: <namespace> # Specify the namespace where you want to create the secret.
     data:
         bucketName: <base64-encoded-bucket-name>
-        apiKey: <base64-encoded-COS-Service-Instance-API-key>
         accessKey: <base64-encoded-HMAC-access-key>
         secretKey: <base64-encoded-HMAC-secret-key>
     stringData:
     # uid: "3000" # Optional: Provide a uid to run as non root user.
 This must match runAsUser in SecurityContext of pod spec.
     mountOptions: |
+        key1=value1
+        key2=value2
     ```
     {: codeblock}